A young American struggles with suicidality in Paris

 Then Summer meets an awesome guy, nicknamed Moony, at the Paris American International School where they’re both seniors; and mysterious, sophisticated Kurt while she’s out scoping a celebrity cemetery.
 He’s so hot, he may be out of her league.

 Moony barely survived a horrific car collision as a kid.
-He’s exuberant about life and he wants Summer to embrace her own, maybe starting with a little less solo champagne drinking?
+He’s exuberant about life and he wants Summer to embrace her own, maybe starting with a little less solo vodka drinking.
 Summer needs Moony’s friendship desperately, and she's falling in love with him.
 But he won't put up with her bad choices much longer.

 Kurt, on the other hand, is all about self-destructive fun.
 It gets harder and harder for Summer to resist him.
 He wants her to understand that life, and death, are in her own hands.